 The new nonprofit leadership (1:26)

 There’s a new generation of NGO [non-governmental organization] leaders who grew up digitally native and are transforming the way.
-The folks that are really trying to effect change, it’s a younger generation, and they’ve got all the same sensibilities of the folks that are trying to sell Sprite and Coke and Nike shoes.
+The folks that are really trying to effect change, it’s a younger generation.
+They’ve got all the same sensibilities of the folks that are trying to sell Sprite and Coke and Nike shoes.

 Forum One’s work with NGOs and mission-driven organizations has helped many transform how they connect with their audiences.
 The agency worked with the Smithsonian National Museum of Natural History to redesign their website into an audience-driven interactive experience.

-Forum One has also partnered with the Elizabeth Glaser Pediatric AIDS Foundation to reinvent its content strategy and messaging, while increasing audience engagement and successful calls-to-action.
+Forum One has also partnered with the Elizabeth Glaser Pediatric AIDS Foundation to reinvent its content strategy while increasing calls-to-action.

 The need for data (4:25)